 Skip to contents

-There are already a few widely-used R packages in CRAN to perform model-based standardization, such as {marginaleffects} and {stdReg}/{StdReg2}.
+The aim of this document is to compare the results from various other R packages with those produced using outstandR.
+There are already a few widely-used R packages on CRAN to perform model-based standardization, such as {marginaleffects} and {stdReg}/{stdReg2}.

 marginaleffects